In cases of hardship, funding is available from a range of sources.

 2. St Catharine's College UK/EU Entrance Bursaries

-The College offers a range of financial assistance to our students, both to make a positive contribution to those whose financial resources are limited, and to help with the activities of all students, whatever their financial resources may be.
-The majority of this funding derives from the past and present generosity of members of the College, once undergraduates or graduates, whose continuing support makes these forms of financial assistance possible.
+The College offers a range of financial assistance to our students, both to make a positive contribution to those whose financial resources are limited, and to help with the activities of all students, whatever their financial resources.
+Most of this funding derives from the generosity of past undergraduates or graduates of the College, whose continuing support makes these forms of financial assistance possible.

 |Household income||Entrance bursary available|